 East Dunbartonshire Council uses the Scottish Council on Archives Records Retention Schedules to manage the amount of time the Council keeps information.
-Further information on these can be found here:
+Further information on these can be found on the Scottish Archives website.

 If you are searching SCARRS, the references which cover your information for Transport purposes are as follows:

 10.006.002 – Additional Support for Learning transport requests – retained for a period of 5 years from the date of last action in respect of the Additional Support for Learning request.

 01.006.004 – Case File Adult with learning difficulties / 01.006.011 – Case File Adult with mental health problems / 01.006.018 Case File Adult with physical disabilities: retained for a period of 5 years from date of last action on file or for 3 years from death of adult, whichever is later.

 25.010.001 – Assessment of requirements / demand for the school transport service – retained for a period of 5 years from the end of the academic year in which the assessment / demand was made.